Humanizr/Humanizer/readme.md

 "Long text to truncate".Truncate(2, Truncator.FixedNumberOfWords) => "Long text…"
 "Long text to truncate".Truncate(2, "---", Truncator.FixedNumberOfWords) => "Long text---"
 ```

+Note that you can also use create your own truncator by having a class implement the `ITruncator` interface.

 ###<a id="mix-this-into-your-framework-to-simplify-your-life">Mix this into your framework to simplify your life</a>
 This is just a baseline and you can use this to simplify your day to day job.
 For example, in Asp.Net MVC we keep chucking `Display` attribute on ViewModel properties so `HtmlHelper` can generate correct labels for us; but, just like enums, in vast majority of cases we just need a space between the words in property name - so why not use `"string".Humanize` for that?!